smallest-cock/PluginUpdater/README.md

 # PluginUpdater
-Bakkesmod plugin to update my bakkesmod plugins
+A bakkesmod plugin to update my bakkesmod plugins